Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Prednisolone sodium phosphate;

-In the absence of analogues of the drug for the active substance, you can follow the links below to the diseases that the corresponding drug helps with and see the available analogues for the therapeutic effect.
+If there are no analogues of the drug for the active substance, you can follow the links below to the diseases for which the corresponding drug helps, and look at the available analogues for the therapeutic effect.

 pharmachologic effect

 GKS.
 Suppresses the functions of leukocytes and tissue macrophages.
 Limits the migration of leukocytes to the area of inflammation.
-Violates the ability of macrophages to phagocytosis, as well as to the formation of interleukin-1.
-Contributes to the stabilization of lysosomal membranes, thereby reducing the concentration of proteolytic enzymes in the area of inflammation.
+It disrupts the ability of macrophages to phagocytose, as well as to form interleukin-1.
+Helps stabilize lysosomal membranes, thereby reducing the concentration of proteolytic enzymes in the area of inflammation.
 Reduces capillary permeability due to the release of histamine.
-Suppresses the activity of fibroblasts and the formation of collagen.
+Suppresses fibroblast activity and collagen formation.

 Inhibits the activity of phospholipase A 2, which leads to suppression of the synthesis of prostaglandins and leukotrienes.
 Suppresses the release of COX (mainly COX-2), which also helps to reduce the production of prostaglandins.

-Reduces the number of circulating lymphocytes (T- and B-cells), monocytes, eosinophils and basophils due to their movement from the vascular bed into the lymphoid tissue; inhibits the formation of antibodies.
+Reduces the number of circulating lymphocytes (T- and B-cells), monocytes, eosinophils and basophils due to their movement from the vascular bed into the lymphoid tissue; suppresses the formation of antibodies.

-Prednisolone inhibits the release of pituitary ACTH and b-lipotropin, but does not reduce the level of circulating b-endorphin.
+Prednisolone suppresses the release of ACTH and b-lipotropin by the pituitary gland, but does not reduce the level of circulating b-endorphin.
 Inhibits the secretion of TSH and FSH.

-When applied directly to the vessels, it has a vasoconstrictor effect.
+When directly applied to blood vessels, it has a vasoconstrictor effect.

 Prednisolone has a pronounced dose-dependent effect on the metabolism of carbohydrates, proteins and fats.
-Stimulates gluconeogenesis, promotes the uptake of amino acids by the liver and kidneys, and increases the activity of gluconeogenesis enzymes.
+Stimulates gluconeogenesis, promotes the uptake of amino acids by the liver and kidneys and increases the activity of gluconeogenesis enzymes.
 In the liver, prednisolone enhances the deposition of glycogen, stimulating the activity of glycogen synthetase and the synthesis of glucose from protein metabolism products.
-An increase in blood glucose stimulates the secretion of insulin.
+An increase in blood glucose levels activates the release of insulin.

-Prednisolone inhibits the uptake of glucose by fat cells, which leads to the activation of lipolysis.
-However, due to an increase in insulin secretion, lipogenesis is stimulated, which contributes to the accumulation of fat.
+Prednisolone inhibits the uptake of glucose into fat cells, which leads to activation of lipolysis.
+However, due to increased insulin secretion, lipogenesis is stimulated, which promotes fat accumulation.

 It has a catabolic effect in lymphoid and connective tissue, muscles, adipose tissue, skin, bone tissue.
-To a lesser extent than hydrocortisone, it affects the processes of water-electrolyte metabolism: it promotes the excretion of potassium and calcium ions, the retention of sodium and water ions in the body.
-Osteoporosis and Itsenko-Cushing's syndrome are the main factors limiting long-term therapy with corticosteroids.
-As a result of the catabolic action, growth suppression in children is possible.
+To a lesser extent than hydrocortisone, it affects the processes of water- electrolyte metabolism: promotes the excretion of potassium and calcium ions, retention of sodium and water ions in the body.
+Osteoporosis and Itsenko-Cushing syndrome are the main factors limiting long-term GCS therapy.
+As a result of the catabolic effect, growth suppression in children is possible.

 In high doses, prednisolone can increase the excitability of brain tissue and help lower the seizure threshold.
 Stimulates excess production of hydrochloric acid and pepsin in the stomach, which leads to the development of peptic ulcers.

-With systemic use, the therapeutic activity of prednisolone is due to anti-inflammatory, antiallergic, immunosuppressive and antiproliferative effects.
+When used systemically, the therapeutic activity of prednisolone is due to its anti-inflammatory, antiallergic, immunosuppressive and antiproliferative effects.

-With external and local application, the therapeutic activity of prednisolone is due to anti-inflammatory, anti-allergic and anti-exudative (due to the vasoconstrictor effect) action.
+When applied externally and locally, the therapeutic activity of prednisolone is due to its anti-inflammatory, antiallergic and antiexudative (due to the vasoconstrictor effect) effect.

-Compared with hydrocortisone, the anti-inflammatory activity of prednisolone is 4 times greater, and the mineralocorticoid activity is 0.6 times less.
+Compared with hydrocortisone, the anti-inflammatory activity of prednisolone is 4 times greater, mineralocorticoid activity is 0.6 times less.

 Pharmacokinetics

 When taken orally, it is well absorbed from the gastrointestinal tract.
 The maximum plasma concentration is observed after 90 minutes.
-In plasma, most prednisolone binds to transcortin (cortisol-binding globulin).
-It is metabolized mainly in the liver.
+In plasma, most of the prednisolone is bound to transcortin (cortisol-binding globulin).
+Metabolized primarily in the liver.

-The half-life is about 200 minutes.
-Excreted by the kidneys unchanged - 20%.
+The half-life is approximately 200 minutes.
+Excreted unchanged by the kidneys - 20%.

 Indications

-For oral and / m: rheumatism; rheumatoid arthritis; dermatomyositis; nodular periarteritis; scleroderma; ankylosing spondylitis; bronchial asthma, status asthmaticus; acute and chronic allergic diseases; Addison's disease, acute adrenal insufficiency, adrenogenital syndrome; hepatitis, hepatic coma, hypoglycemic conditions, lipoid nephrosis; agranulocytosis, various forms of leukemia, lymphogranulomatosis, thrombocytopenic purpura, hemolytic anemia; chorea; pemphigus, eczema, itching, exfoliative dermatitis, psoriasis, pruritus, eczema, seborrheic dermatitis, lupus erythematosus, erythroderma, psoriasis, alopecia.
+For oral and intramuscular use: rheumatism; rheumatoid arthritis; dermatomyositis; periarteritis nodosa; scleroderma; Bekhterev's disease; bronchial asthma, status asthmaticus; acute and chronic allergic diseases; Addison's disease, acute adrenal insufficiency, adrenogenital syndrome; hepatitis, hepatic coma, hypoglycemic conditions, lipoid nephrosis; agranulocytosis, various shapes leukemia, lymphogranulomatosis, thrombocytopenic purpura, hemolytic anemia; chorea; pemphigus, eczema, itching, exfoliative dermatitis, psoriasis, prurigo, eczema, seborrheic dermatitis, lupus erythematosus, erythroderma, psoriasis, alopecia.

-For use in ophthalmology: allergic, chronic and atypical conjunctivitis and blepharitis; inflammation of the cornea with intact mucosa; acute and chronic inflammation of the anterior segment of the choroid, sclera and episclera; sympathetic inflammation of the eyeball; after injuries and operations with prolonged irritation of the eyeballs.
+For use in ophthalmology: allergic, chronic and atypical conjunctivitis and blepharitis; inflammation of the cornea with intact mucosa; spicy and chronic inflammation anterior segment choroid, sclera and episclera; sympathetic inflammation of the eyeball; after injuries and operations with prolonged irritation of the eyeballs.

-For intra-articular administration: chronic polyarthritis, post-traumatic arthritis, osteoarthritis of large joints, rheumatic lesions of individual joints, arthrosis.
+For intra-articular administration: chronic polyarthritis, post-traumatic arthritis, osteoarthritis of large joints, rheumatic lesions individual joints, arthrosis.

-For infiltration introduction into tissues: epicondylitis, tendovaginitis, bursitis, humeroscapular periarthritis, keloids, sciatica, Dupuytren's contracture, rheumatic and similar lesions of the joints and various tissues.
+For infiltration administration into tissues: epicondylitis, tendovaginitis, bursitis, humeroscapular periarthritis, keloids, sciatica, Dupuytren's contracture, rheumatic and similar lesions of joints and various tissues.

-When taken orally for replacement therapy in adults, the initial dose is 20-30 mg / day, the maintenance dose is 5-10 mg / day.
-If necessary, the initial dose can be 15-100 mg / day, maintenance - 5-15 mg / day.
-The daily dose should be reduced gradually.
-For children, the initial dose is 1-2 mg / kg / day in 4-6 doses, the maintenance dose is 300-600 mcg / kg / day.
+When taken orally for replacement therapy in adults, the initial dose is 20-30 mg/day, the maintenance dose is 5-10 mg/day.
+If necessary, the initial dose can be 15-100 mg/day, maintenance - 5-15 mg/day.
+Daily dose should be reduced gradually.
+For children, the initial dose is 1-2 mg/kg/day in 4-6 divided doses, maintenance dose is 300-600 mcg/kg/day.

-With the / m administration, the dose, frequency and duration of use are determined individually.
-With intra-articular injection into large joints, a dose of 25-50 mg is used, for joints of medium size - 10-25 mg, for small joints - 5-10 mg.
-For infiltration administration into tissues, depending on the severity of the disease and the size of the affected area, doses from 5 to 50 mg are used.
+When administered intramuscularly, the dose, frequency and duration of use are determined individually.
+When administered intra-articularly into large joints a dose of 25-50 mg is used, for medium-sized joints - 10-25 mg, for small joints - 5-10 mg.
+For infiltration into tissue, depending on the severity of the disease and the size of the affected area, doses from 5 to 50 mg are used.

-Locally used in ophthalmology 3 times / day, the course of treatment is no more than 14 days; in dermatology - 1-3 times / day.
+Used locally in ophthalmology 3 times a day, the course of treatment is no more than 14 days; in dermatology - 1-3 times/day.

 Side effect

-From the endocrine system: Itsenko-Cushing's syndrome, weight gain.
+From the endocrine system: Itsenko-Cushing syndrome, weight gain.
 Hyperglycemia up to the development of steroid diabetes, depletion (up to atrophy) of the function of the adrenal cortex.

-From the digestive system: increased acidity of gastric juice, ulcerogenic effect on the gastrointestinal tract.
+From the digestive system: increased acidity gastric juice, ulcerogenic effect on the gastrointestinal tract.

-From the side of the cardiovascular system: arterial hypertension.
+From the outside of cardio-vascular system: arterial hypertension.

 From the blood coagulation system: increased blood clotting.

-From the musculoskeletal system: osteoporosis, aseptic necrosis of bones.
+From the musculoskeletal system: osteoporosis, aseptic bone necrosis.

 From the side of the central nervous system: mental disorders.

-Effects due to immunosuppressive action: reduced resistance to infections, delayed wound healing.
+Effects due to immunosuppressive effects: decreased resistance to infections, delayed wound healing.

-When applied externally: steroid acne, purpura, telangiectasias may appear, as well as burning, itching, irritation, dry skin; with prolonged use and / or when applied to large surfaces of the skin, a resorptive effect may develop.
+When used externally: possible appearance of steroid acne, purpura, telangiectasia, as well as burning, itching, irritation, dry skin; with prolonged use and/or when applied to large surfaces of the skin, a resorptive effect may develop.

 When applied topically: a slight burning sensation is possible.